valory-xyz/open-autonomy/docs/guides/define_agent.md

     autonomy packages lock
     ```

 4. **(Optional) Run and test the agent locally.** We will show you how to run a service deployment with multiple agents in the next guide.
 However, you can also run a standalone version (that is, without being part of a service) of the agent you have created.
 This can be useful to test and debug certain features quickly.
+Below we will be using the `valory/hello_world` agent, but you can replace it by `your_name/your_agent` accordingly.

       1. In the workspace folder, fetch the agent from the local registry:

          ```bash
-         autonomy fetch your_name/your_agent:0.1.0 --local
+         autonomy fetch valory/hello_world:0.1.0 --local
          ```

       2. Provision your agent with an Ethereum private key:

          ```bash
-         cd your_agent
+         cd hello_world
          echo -n "0x47e179ec197488593b187f80a00eb0da91f1b9d0b13f8733639f19c30a34926a" > your_agent_key.txt
          autonomy add-key ethereum your_agent_key.txt
          ```